TanishqM1/SocketBalancer/README.md

 The server manages user registration, buddy lists, and online/offline presence.
 Clients communicate with the server for account operations and communicate **directly with each other** for real-time chat.

-Originally designed as a networking assignment, this project demonstrates practical socket programming:
+this project demonstrates practical socket programming:
 - TCP request/response flow
 - UDP presence updates
 - Multi-threaded server + client